abcnorio/nspawn-aiml/Readme.md

 ### More restrictions

-We reduce our `/etc/apt/sources.list` to nvidia stuff and security updates.
-Be aware that you may have to reverse that in case nvidia updates would require other system libraries to be updated.
+We reduce our `/etc/apt/sources.list` to NVIDIA stuff and security updates.
+Be aware that you may have to reverse that in case NVIDIA updates would require other system libraries to be updated.
 Then add the original `sources.list`, so we need to back it up.

 ```bash
 # outside of container